 Lili Bank’s Best Features

-What drew me to Lili were the various features that it offers that makes it different from other banks.
+What drew me to Lili are the various features it offers that make it different from other banks.
 Here are some of the features that Lili has that I find useful.

 1. Automatic Tax Savings